Andrew Baron: Online video

 After releasing Rocketboom in late 2004, Baron established himself as one of the first vloggers and arguably one of the most influential.
 With Rocketboom, Baron built one of the first large audiences around a video show, and went on to generate the first large-scale advertising deals.

 On August 19, 2005, Baron was interviewed on CBS Evening News.
 In an "Eye on America", segment CBS veteran Jim Axelrod commented on the effort at daily news coverage on a limited budget and Baron's early grasp of the next Internet wave.
 "You know what they call that?
 Vision."

 Baron directed a portion of "Killer", an episode of CSI: Crime Scene Investigation which aired February 2, 2006.

 Steve Jobs featured Baron's Rocketboom on stage when releasing the video iPod and again when releasing the Apple TV.

 In March 2006, Baron commented on the sale of a week of advertising for $40,000 on eBay in Brandweek:

 "Advertising with us has extra value because we aren't going to accept advertising from someone whose morals are against us, someone like Hummer," said Rocketboom producer Andrew Baron.
 The creators of the show are acting as ad agency as well as media for the ads for TRM and EarthLink.
 "We've got to approve the ads and if we like them, chances are our viewers will like 'em."

+Know Your Meme

 In 2008, Baron created the first version of the Know Your Meme database, to accompany a spin-off show he created and produced for Rocketboom.

-Also in 2008, with one of the most followed Twitter accounts, Baron made international news when he put his Twitter account up for sale on eBay.

-Baron released his third major site, Magma, in 2009.

 In 2011, Baron sold Know Your Meme to Cheezburger in a reported "low seven-figure deal".

+Humanwire

+In 2015, Baron founded Humanwire, a humanitarian platform based in Boulder, Colorado, designed to connect individual donors directly with refugee families from regions including Syria, Turkey, Lebanon, Greece, and Jordan.
+Media coverage described the organization as enabling donors to support housing, education, medical care, and other essential needs while maintaining direct communication with recipient families.

+The platform’s model emphasized direct, one-to-one relationships between donors and families, distinguishing it from traditional humanitarian aid organizations.
+Coverage from regional and national outlets highlighted Humanwire’s grassroots approach and its use of digital tools combined with on-the-ground workers to facilitate real-time support and communication.

+Activities also included in-person educational efforts, such as the establishment of the Butterfly Effect Center, a brick-and-mortar school in Lebanon for displaced Syrian children.

+In 2017, reporting by The Denver Post raised allegations of financial mismanagement, including delayed aid distributions, which led to criminal charges against Baron.